leejaeka/incrementum/tree_generator/README.md

 # WGAN-GP REST-API (16bits tree generator)

+To generate tree image, use GET from https://tree-generate.herokuapp.com/generate .
+Then use this python code >>base64.b64decode(data['img']) to decode the json file to image.
+(Note: there are \n in the string don't forget to remove them.
+You may find .replace('\n', '') useful.)

 16 by 16 pixel tree generation using WGAN-GP.
 The project is best described with pictures below.
 All the trees are GAN generated meaning no two trees are the same!
 Here are some of my favorites.

 <br/>